May 1, 2015 | Ahmed Banafa

 If you’re an IT professional interested in expanding to mobile, now may be a great time to give it a shot.

 Interested in this career?
 Check out Purdue Global's IT resources here.

-Ahmed Banafa is a full-time faculty member at Purdue Global.
+Ahmed Banafa is a former faculty member at Purdue Global.
 The views expressed in this article are solely those of the author and do not represent the view of Purdue Global.